 I don’t fault his buyer or anyone for asking for a price cut.
 We all ask that question at some point, especially in a situation where we think the price is negotiable.

-Since many people assume that voiceover is no more difficult than talking, buyers of voiceover services perceive our prices to be negotiable and typically ask for a price reduction.
-In responding to such requests, I’m always reminded of Pork’s answer in this scene from Gone With the Wind (as transcribed directly from the screenplay of the movie’s final shooting script published in 1989):
+In fact, since many people assume that voiceover is no more difficult than talking, buyers of voiceover services perceive our prices to be negotiable and typically ask for a price reduction.

 If you feel tempted to compete solely on price, you might want to read another post-vacation story titled Cruising for a competitive advantage.